 While I'm not out observing the weather in the open, I'm forecasting it from the office.
-I work as an Agricultural Meteorologist for Nutrien Ag Solutions in our Champaign, IL office and spending much of my day forecasting short-term high-impact weather events and their impact to agriculture in the US and Canada.
+My day job is Senior Meteorologist for Nutrien Ag Solutions, working in our Champaign, IL office and spending much of my day forecasting short-term high-impact weather events and their impact to agriculture in the US and Canada.
 I also independently operate Chambana Weather, providing local weather information for Champaign-Urbana and surrounding communities.
-I provide daily weather forecasts for several central Illinois media outlets, including WILL AM 580/FM 90.9, the local NPR station.
+I provide daily weather forecasts and live severe weather coverage for Illinois Public Media, WILL AM 580/FM 90.9, (Central Illinois' NPR).
 I also work closely with local school districts and the County Emergency Management Agency in severe weather preparedness efforts.

 I am truly living my best life.